USS Alshain: Post-war service, 1953–1955

 The ship operated in the Norfolk area through 8 August, when she got underway for a cruise to Yokohama with a cargo of ammunition, air base equipment, and personnel of Marine Aircraft Group 11.
 She touched en route at Port Everglades, Florida; transited the Panama Canal on 15 August; visited San Diego for two days in late August; and finally reached Yokohama on 10 September.

 The cargo ship discharged her passengers and their equipment in Japan and got underway for her return trip on the 16th.
 Brief layovers at San Francisco, California, and Balboa, Canal Zone, preceded her arrival in Norfolk on 22 October.
 The ship then entered an extended tender availability.
 She began the year 1954 with a trip to the Caribbean for TRAEX 2-54 at Vieques Island.
 On 19 January, Alshain touched at Port Everglades and took on board elements of Marine Aircraft Group 32.
 After debarking the troops at Morehead City, the cargo ship returned to Norfolk on the 28th.

 For the duration of 1954, Alshain was engaged in a series of short training cruises.
 In mid-February, she made a round-trip voyage to San Juan and Vieques, Puerto Rico, for landing operations and, upon her return, entered the Norfolk Naval Shipyard for an availability.
 She then operated in the area of Norfolk and Little Creek, Virginia, the Chesapeake Bay, and Onslow Beach and Morehead City, N.C.
 The ship was involved in LANTFLEX 1-55 in November off Onslow Beach.

 Alshain began her last year of active duty, 1955, by picking up elements of the Fleet Marine Force at Morehead City.
 On 7 January 1955, she left the east coast en route to the Mediterranean.
 Alshain touched at Mers El Kébir, Algeria, on the 20th.
 She was then involved in amphibious operations in the Gulf of Arzew off Algeria.
-The ship continued on to visit Genoa and Naples, Italy; Istanbul, Turkey; Athens and Phaleron Bay, Greece; Suda Bay, Crete; Cannes and Marseilles, France; Porto Scudo, Sardinia; and Barcelona, Spain.
+The ship continued on to visit Genoa and Naples, Italy; Istanbul, Turkey; Athens and Phaleron Bay, Greece; Suda Bay, Crete; Cannes and Marseille, France; Porto Scudo, Sardinia; and Barcelona, Spain.
 Alshain left Barcelona on 14 May and shaped a course back to the United States.
 Upon her arrival at Norfolk on the 28th, the ship began a period of leave and upkeep.